Chahar Deh, Golestan

-Chahar Deh (چهارده) (Note: Also romanized as Chahār Deh) is a village in, and the capital of, Sadan Rostaq-e Gharbi Rural District of the Central District of Kordkuy County, Golestan province, Iran.
+Chahar Deh (چهارده) (Note: Also romanized as Chahār Deh) is a village in, and the capital of, Sadan Rostaq-e Gharbi Rural District in the Central District of Kordkuy County, Golestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,262 in 611 households.
 The following census in 2011 counted 2,074 people in 656 households.
 The 2016 census measured the population of the village as 1,929 people in 668 households.